Table of Contents:

 Hearings are limited to members of (or participating alternates to) the Board, the Officer of Record, and the respondent.
 Those witnesses summoned to appear, or any others designated by the Board, participate as requested and are not present for the entirety of the hearing.
-The Officer of Record, designated by the Dean of Studies, maintains a record of the hearing.
+The Officer of Record (Dean for Equity or designee), maintains a record of the hearing.

 The respondent is allowed the support of an adviser, who must be a current member of the Barnard faculty, administration, staff, or student body.
 Prior to the hearing, the respondent must inform the Dean of the name of the adviser.
 The adviser may be present throughout the student’s appearance to provide support and speak with the respondent as needed, but the adviser may not address the Board and is not an active participant in the process.

 All testimony at a hearing is audio-recorded to document the evidence relevant to a case.
 The Board may use the recording to come to a decision or determine a sanction, or the recording may be forwarded for review in case of an appeal.
 For a period of seven business days after the issuance of the Board’s decision, a respondent or the alleging instructor (if applicable) may listen to the recordings, by appointment, in the office of the Dean of Studies.